kotlin-hands-on/advent-of-code-kotlin-template/README.md

 From now, everything's in your hands!
 Join the [Advent of Code][aoc] contest, solve the Day O1 as soon as it is published.

-For the following days, copy the `Day01.kt` solution file, its `Day01Test.kt` tests, and name it with an incremented day.
+For the following days, copy the `Day01.kt` solution file and increment the day number.

 > Remember to join the Kotlin contest!
 >